singnet/dev-portal/tutorials/publish/index.md

 We also have special command: ```snet treasurer claim-expired``` which will claim all channels which are close to expiration.
 By default it will claim all channels which will be expired in 34560 blocks or 6 days with 15sec/block.

-It also should be noted that if your etcd storage is safe and channels are not expiredi then you don't required to claim your funds.
-You can claim them then you want, for example once in several month.
+It also should be noted that if your etcd storage is safe and channels have not expired then you are not required to claim your funds.
+You can claim them when you want, for example once in several months.

 Our recommendations are following
 - Your should run ```snet treasurer claim-expired``` each 1-3 days.
 We recommend automate it using `cron`.